Dual Credit Program - Upper School - McDonogh School

 Enrolling in Courses

 Approved dual credit courses are listed in the Upper School Course Description Guide annually.
 The guide is updated and announced each spring for the following academic year.
-To enroll, students must complete both the standard McDonogh course registration process as well as fill out the Dual Credit Signup Form.
-Registration is open throughout the summer (specific dates vary yearly).
-After the registration deadline, non-refundable course fees will be billed to families.
+To enroll, students must complete both the standard McDonogh course registration process and fill out the Dual Credit Signup Form.

 Receiving Credit